luisfernandezbr/agent.v3/_docs/hidden_features.md

 #### Running additional integrations in export

 You can add an extra configration line to config after running enroll.
-They will be run when export is requested in service-run.
+They will be run when export is requested in run command.
 See example below.

 ```
 {